 Rodney Mathewson started a small farm and cattle ranch near Potter, Nebraska in the 1940s.
-He passed on his commitment to the health of the natural resources in his care to his son, Randy, and grandson, Beau, who manage the ranch with their wives, Gina and Kahla.
+He passed on his commitment to the health of the natural resources in his care to his son, Randy, and grandson, Beau.
+Together, with their wives, Gina and Kahla, they managed the ranch until Beau's death in 2019.

 In the early 1990s, they expanded their ranch through the purchase of neighboring lands, which were enhanced through effective soil and water management efforts.
 The family installed over nine miles of pipeline and 20 bottomless tanks, which are hydraulically or electrically controlled to eliminate overflow.
 They also replaced many inefficient windmills with electric wells so that livestock can have reliable water for the entire grazing season.
 Through NRCS they installed cross fencing, and have made a concentrated effort to control noxious and invasive weeds.